 Do you want to start your journey towards creating a healthier family of suppliers or build a best-in-class supplier environment?
 With the right skills in your team, having a large network suppliers no long needs to be hindrance, but instead a great help.

 The first step is to assess you current suppliers and to look for where value is either being created or lost.
 You can work this out in a number of ways.
 From a Service Desk perspective, one method is to look across the recent escalations you have made to your suppliers and track the average time-to-resolution on each ticket.
 It is also worth looking at major incidents which have been raised with those suppliers and seeing whether satisfactory problem and root cause analysis has been carried out.

 You would be surprised as to how many IT departments become ‘comfortable’ with reoccurring issues with suppliers.

 This is something that can happen when the Service Desk Analysts responsible for logging tickets for those vendors don’t feel or act accountable for the long term success of that third party service.

 Once you have a good picture of your current landscape, understanding where you need more or less of a supplier in your day-to-day work becomes much clearer.
 You can then flip this process on its head and look at your internal service desk for the similar information.
 This is a useful exercise as it helps you to shine a light on those areas where you are relying too heavily on individuals in the team for their system specific knowledge.

-Want to know more about multi-vendor and service provider integrations?
+Want to know more about multi vendor integration, B2B integration, multiple service desk integration and service provider integrations?

 Download the eBook about managing multiple service providers